chaoss/website/Software/grimoirelab.md

 ## Main components

-GrimoireLab tookit is organized in twelve different components.
+GrimoireLab toolkit is organized in twelve different components.
 Each of them can be used as independent tools:

 **Data retrieval:**